teratron/magic-vibe/.vscode/rules/.task-magic/README.md

 2. **Tasks (`.ai/tasks/` & `.ai/TASKS.md`)**:
     - **Purpose**: This is where the actual work items live.
 AI agents (or you) can break down plans into individual, manageable tasks.
     - **Key files & structure**:
       - `.ai/tasks/task{id}_description.md`: Each task gets its own Markdown file.
-It includes details like status (pending, inprogress, completed), priority, dependencies, a description, and how to test it.
+It includes details like status (pending, in progress, completed), priority, dependencies, a description, and how to test it.
       - `.ai/TASKS.md`: This is your master checklist.
 It's a human-friendly overview of all tasks in the `.ai/tasks/` directory, showing their status at a glance. **This file and the individual task files are kept in sync by the AI.**
     - **AI interaction**: AI agents can create tasks from plans, update their status as they work on them, and help you manage dependencies.
 3. **Memory (`.ai/memory/`)**: